scopatz/anthony.scopatz.com/content/missives/first-night-in-austin.rst

 -Longest relationship: 2 and a half years

--Shortest relationship: Kerry Vineberg, a quarter and a half.
+-Shortest relationship: Kerry V., a quarter and a half.

 -How many boyfriends/girlfriends have told you that they love you?: At least 2, no more than 4